 Our agriculture machinery has been found good enough even for Americans to copy; and our farming methods have been accepted by other states as the most up-to date and practical for Australian conditions.
-We have now reached a point when it behoves us to call science to our aid to a greater extent than hitherto has been done, otherwise we cannot hope to keep in the forefront."
+We have now reached a point when it behoves us to call science to our aid to a greater extent than we cannot hope to keep in the forefront."